lucasfernandoprojects/training-ai-to-learn-chinese/README.md

 ## Bringing in Arduino

 The project could’ve ended there, but I wanted to take it further.

-I connected an Arduino Nano to control the AI system.
-The Arduino sent signals to the computer over USB, so instead of pressing keys, I could use push buttons to trigger inferences.

-I also connected a ST7789 IPS screen to show the results.
-It’s a fast, colorful display that fits perfectly into small electronics projects.
+I decided to build an AI controller using Arduino.

+The Arduino side of the project is responsible for handling user input, navigating menus, and displaying both AI recognition results and learning content on a small TFT screen.
+It runs on an Arduino Nano connected to a ST7789 IPS screen, 3 push buttons, and 2 indicator LEDs (green and red) - you can use a RGB LED as well.

-*If you need help at setting up this display, I recorded [a tutorial](https://www.youtube.com/watch?v=cxj0jDbT5vc&t=9s) about this.*
+*If you need help at setting up the ST7789 display, I recorded [a tutorial](https://www.youtube.com/watch?v=cxj0jDbT5vc&t=9s) about this.*

 ![Thumbnail of the ST7789 display video](https://github.com/lucasfernandoprojects/training-ai-to-learn-chinese/blob/main/photos/thumbnails/st7789-video-thumbnail.jpg)

-Here’s what the Arduino controller can do:

-+ **Trigger AI inference** with a button press
-+ **Show predictions** on the IPS screen
-+ **Access a “Learn” mode** that displays each character’s Hanzi, Pinyin, and English meaning
-+ **Display an “About” screen** with project info
+### Navigation and Button Mapping

+The system is controlled using three push buttons, each with a clearly defined function:

++ **Right Button (Pin 2) → Scroll Down**
+  Used to move down in menus or lists.

++ **Middle Button (Pin 3) → Scroll Up**
+  Used to move up in menus or lists.

++ **Left Button (Pin 6) → Select / Enter**
+  Confirms the selected menu item, enters character view, or captures a photo during inference.

+These buttons let you easily navigate through menus, view Chinese characters, or initiate photo-based recognition.

+### Navigation Flow

+When the Arduino boots up, the following interface options are shown on the display:

+**Main Menu Options**

++ **Inference**
+  Activates photo mode.
+The AI system waits for a photo input via serial (triggered by the button).
+It then processes the image and sends back the recognized character name, which is shown on the screen.

++ **Learn**
+  Opens a scrollable list of Mandarin characters stored locally in the code.
+Selecting one will show its Hanzi, Pinyin, and meaning (the full bitmap).
+Perfect for self-study or offline revision.

++ **About**
+  Displays author credits and project version info.

 To make this work, I wrote a second Python script to handle serial communication and inference logic.
 And as you can see below, it worked pretty well.

-Main menu:
+**Main menu**

 <div style="display: flex; flex-wrap: wrap;">
     <img src="https://github.com/lucasfernandoprojects/training-ai-to-learn-chinese/blob/main/photos/project/20.jpg" width="400" height="250" style="margin: 10px;">
 </div>
 </br>

-Inference option:
+**Inference Mode**

+When "Inference" is selected:

++ The screen shows **“Waiting for photo...”**
++ Pressing the **enter button** (left) triggers a CAPTURE message over serial to the PC
++ The PC-side Python script captures the image and returns a class prediction in the format: RESULT:ban_4

+Once received, the screen displays:

++ The recognized Chinese character (using a bitmap)
++ A green LED lights up (success)
++ After 5 seconds, the system auto-returns to photo mode

+The **down button** (right) can be pressed at any time to exit back to the main menu.

 <div style="display: flex; flex-wrap: wrap;">
     <img src="https://github.com/lucasfernandoprojects/training-ai-to-learn-chinese/blob/main/photos/project/21.jpg" width="400" height="250" style="margin: 10px;">